osrf/gazebo_tutorials/ftu/tutorial4.md

 ## Model Editor User Interface

 To enter the Model Editor, click on `Edit` in the menu bar and select `Model Editor`.
-Or, use the hotkeys, Ctrl+M. The simulation will be paused as soon as you are in the Model Editor.
+Or, use the hotkeys, Ctrl+M. **Physics and the simulation will be paused** as soon as you are in the Model Editor.

 The Model Editor interface looks similar to the main Gazebo UI but with some subtle differences.
 The left panel and top Toolbar now contain only widgets for editing and creating parts of the model.
 The bottom Toolbar that displays simulation data is hidden since the simulation is now paused.